HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 Cloud backup service is no longer optional for small businesses as data backups have become necessary due to cyber attacks.
 However, there is a difference between the speed and reliability of the services available in the market.

-Use services with high data transfer rates and strict security measures such as 2FA authentication, end-to-end encryption, etc. Your data backup service should be on all the employees' laptops dealing with any kind of company documents.
-Moreover, sometimes you need your data quickly, so choose the one which provides the data delivery services on hard drives as well.
+Your data backup service should be on all the employees’ laptops dealing with company documents.
+Moreover, sometimes you need your data quickly, so choose the one that provides data delivery services on hard drives.

 1. Steve Harrington – Vice President at Cygilant, a SMB-focused Cybersecurity Provider